Please note: due to the COVID-19 outbreak, this workshop will be held online via your computer, tablet, or smartphone using Google Meet.

-This group is neither a support group nor an education group.
+This group will offer an opportunity to explore how caring for a loved one with mental health challenges affects the caregiver’s experience and own wellbeing.
+It is neither a support group nor an education group.
 While it is expected to offer a therapeutic experience, it is not a therapy group either.

 A group setting can be viewed as a social microcosm that offers opportunities for interpersonal learning and growth.
 As participants share their experiences and learn from each other, they can gain new insights.
-Group work can help explore the impact participants’ behaviors have on others and share their observations with other members, thus creating a mutually beneficial environment.
-It may alleviate some of the isolation and other difficulties that are often associated with caregiving.
+Group work can help explore the impact participants’ behaviours have on others and share their observations with other members, thus creating a mutually beneficial environment.
+It can alleviate some of the isolation and other difficulties that are often associated with caregiving.

-This is what previous group participants have said:
+This is what group participants said:

 “… I feel more confident and at peace with myself.”